melizhang/mt-alt-doc/en/home.md

 <div class="my-card">

 #### [Use Midtrans Checkout Page (SNAP Checkout) &#187;](/en/snap/overview.md#overview)
 Securely accept payment on your web and app with few simple steps!
-Your customer will be presented with a sleek, mobile-friendly interface to do payment with, straight inside your web and app in the form of a pop-up dialogue box (or redirected to Midtrans' url if you choose to).
-With single integration, Snap user interface allows you to accept payment with Midtrans' [various payment methods](https://midtrans.com/payments).
+Your customer will be presented with a sleek, mobile-friendly interface to do payment with, straight inside your web and app in form of a pop-up dialogue box (or redirected to Midtrans' URL if you choose to).
+With a single integration, SNAP’s user interface allows you to accept payment via Midtrans's' [available payment methods](https://midtrans.com/payments).

 <br> <!-- TODO: use better CORS proxy, cors-anywhere is limited per referrer domain  -->
 <p style="text-align: center;">
   <button onclick="